tmarette/biclusterVisualization/README.md

 - `nbClusters: int`

    Number of clusters for the clustering algorithm.
 Default value is 5.

+- `rowClusters: string`

+   location of the file for the clustering of the rows.
+Optionnal (only use if you do not want to use clustering algorithm)

+- `columnClusters: string`

+   location of the file for the clustering of the columns.
+Optionnal (only use if you do not want to use clustering algorithm)

+- `inputIsList: boolean`

+   Set to `True` if `rowClusters` and `columnClusters` are python lists.
+The default value is `False`, excpecting path to the clustering files.

 - `orderingMethod: string`

     Algorithm to use for the ordering of the matrix in the visualization.
 Default value is TSPHeuristic.
 ADVISER, as well as the greedy algorithms used for the experiments in the paper are also available.